wirl-ice/iceberg-tracking-beacon-database/standardization/README.md

 Script should:

-#1) calculate a running standard deviation of temperature (where applicable)
+1. Calculate a running standard deviation of temperature (where applicable)
 #plot temp/std dev/running mean  of temp
-#2) calculate distance travelled and speed - then identify points where there are big changes in these things - impossible speeds
- or jumps in speed or decline in temp variation
+2. Calculate distance travelled and speed - then identify points where there are big changes in these things - impossible speeds or jumps in speed or decline in temp variation

-#3) smooth beacon tracks using a Kalman filter
+3. Smooth beacon tracks using a Kalman filter

-#4) fill data gaps? if necessary
+4. Fill data gaps? if necessary

+## Changelog:
+April 27, 2018
+* New beacon types added
+* New fields added to standardized CSV
+* Additional cleaning step added to remove records with repeated time stamps
+* Removed records exceeding beacon sensor ranges
 June 15, 2019
-- Massive overhaul of all scripts to move to new standardized column names
+* Complete overhaul of all scripts to move to new standardized column names
-- Reworked scripts to create shape files so that full IMEI unique identifiers are used
+* Reworked scripts to create shape files so that full IMEI unique identifiers are used April 11, 2020

-Compiled by Anna Crawford, PhD Student, DGES, Carleton Univeristy Previously written scripts provided by Derek Mueller, Assistant Professor, DGES, Carleton University Modified by Jill Rajewicz in 2017-2018 (new beacon types added, new fields added to standardized csv, additional cleaning step added to get rid of records with repeated time stamps, records removed which exceed beacon sensor ranges).
+* Documentation re-written to reflect significant changes to the overall project

 Compiled in February 2014
-Last modified by: Anna Crawford, April 16, 2014
+Modified by: Anna Crawford, April 16, 2014
-Last modified by: Jill Rajewicz, April, 27 2018
+Modified by: Jill Rajewicz, April, 27 2018
-Last modified by: Adam Garbo, June 15, 2019
+Modified by: Adam Garbo, June 15, 2019